How to help a trustee: Choose, clarify, and simplify

 Leaving clear instructions on distribution of personal property is another area where grantors can ease the administrative burden on the trustee.
 As this is often an emotional part of administration, the certainty and clarity helps both the trustee and beneficiaries.

 Following these simple steps can make trust administration less burdensome, save cost, and help preserve family harmony.
-Plante Moran Trust is here to help individuals looking for a corporate trustee or who have been named a trustee and would like a helping hand.
+Plante Moran Trust, N.A. is here to help individuals looking for a corporate trustee or who have been named a trustee and would like a helping hand.
 To find out more about our services and holistic approach, give us a call.